LW315/325 Introduction to Obligations. Co-requisite LW650 Law of Contract.

 Only available to Law students.
 Cannot be taken if already taken LW597.

-A smaller part of this module will contrast the predominantly case-based Tort of Negligence with various statutory torts.
-Students will also consider the Land Torts, drawing further attention to the diverse range of harms protected by tort law and to the diverse conceptual structures of different torts.
+A smaller section of this module will contrast the predominantly case-based Tort of Negligence with various statutory torts.
+Students will also consider the Land Torts.
+This draws further attention to the diverse range of harms or interests protected by tort law and to the diverse conceptual structures of different torts.

 Method of assessment